Rosemary's Cornwall Links: people and genealogy new links castles film landscape tourism travel places

 Cornwall Online Census Project

 Cornwall Online Census Project the Free Census Project is transcribing all the UK 19th century census returns in order to create an online “free-to-view” searchable database.
-St Just History is a personal genealogy research service for people from St Just and Pendeen regions of Cornwall
+St Just History is a personal genealogy research service for people from St Just and Pendeen regions of Cornwall.
+Cornish Story is an initiative of the Cornish Audio Visual Archive.
+Its wide-ranging collection of oral history recordings, video interviews and film material ensures that Its wide-ranging collection of oral history recordings, video interviews and film material ensures that the archive has been able to emerge in recent years as a major cultural and educational resource for Cornwall

 cornish Surnames

-Cornish Surnames meaning of surnames Cornwall Surnames Listings.
-Celtic male and female names of Cornwall.
+Cornish Surnames - meaning of surnames.
 The Cornwall Record Office in Truro has released a list of over 1,000 unusual names found in censuses and births, deaths and marriage records in Cornwall dating back as far as the 16th Century.
 Cornish christian names.
+A glossary of Cornish names.
 The Surname Profiler Project has investigated the distribution of surnames in Great Britain, both current and historic, in order to understand patterns of regional economic development, population movement and cultural identity.
 This website allows users to search databases to trace the geography and history of their family names.
 Common family naming patterns

 1901 Census Of England And Wales